Row Width in Soybean Production

 However, row spacing practices vary widely across different areas.
-Among the four largest soybean-producing states there are substantial differences in row spacing practices, with a majority of growers in Illinois and Indiana favoring 15-inch and narrower spacings, compared to Iowa and Minnesota where soybeans planted in 30-inch rows are much more common (Figure 3).
+Among the largest soybean-producing states there are substantial differences in row spacing practices, with a majority of growers in Illinois, Indiana, Ohio, and Missouri favoring 15-inch spacings, compared to Iowa and Minnesota where soybeans planted in 30-inch rows are much more common (Figure 3).
 Row spacings of 36 inches and wider are rare in the northern and central Corn Belt, but more common in southern raised-bed systems.
 Similarly, 22-inch rows are common in sugar beet producing areas such as Minnesota, but are not generally found elsewhere.

 One consistent trend across North America over the last several years has been the move away from drilled soybeans.
-Drilled soybeans have declined from 29% of soybean acres in 2006 to 21% in 2011 (Figure 4).
-Even in areas such as Canada and the northeastern U.S. where drilled narrow rows is still the most common soybean row configuration, drilled acreage has dropped over the last five years.
+Drilled soybeans have declined from 20% of soybean acres in 2011 to 14% in 2015 (Figure 4).
+Even in areas such as Eastern Canada and the Northeastern U.S. where drilled narrow rows is still the most common soybean row configuration, drilled acreage has dropped over the last five years.
 Planters generally provide better seed placement and seedling emergence than drills, which has helped reduce seeding rates and associated costs, although improvements in seed placement with newer drills make this less of an issue than it has been in the past (Holshouser et al., 2006).

 In many cases, this decline in drilled soybeans has been accompanied by an increase in acres planted to 15-inch rows, which is now the most common row spacing for soybean.
-However, acreage planted to 30-inch rows has also increased in almost all regions of North America over the last few years, reversing the long-term trend away from wide rows.
+However, acreage planted to 30-inch rows has also increased in almost all regions of North America over the last several years, reversing the long-term trend away from wider rows.
 In some areas this increase has been substantial.
-For example, Illinois went from 18% to 29% of soybean acres planted to 30-inch rows over the last five years (USDA-NASS survey).
-This recent shift toward wider row spacings runs counter to the higher yields consistently demonstrated in narrower rows, which indicates that other factors beyond yield are driving grower decisions in this area.
+For example, Illinois went from 18% to 32% of soybean acres planted to 30-inch rows over the last ten years (USDA-NASS survey).
+This recent shift toward wider row spacings runs counter to the higher yields often associated with narrower rows, which indicates that other factors beyond yield are driving grower decisions in this area.

 Factors Driving Row Spacing Trends